 - 4G data can end up being quite expensive

 High-speed internet access in Mexico is available in most of the major cities, through different options (ADSL, cable, and 4G).

 However, rural parts of Mexico are still struggling to have a steady internet connection.
 The most popular internet services providers are TelMex and TelCel.
-They are the go-to option for maximum 4G coverage across the country.
+They are the go-to options for the maximum of 4G coverage across the country.

 I suggest you get a prepaid plan from both providers (you better have a phone that can take two sims), this way, when the signal will be a bit weak from one provider, you will be able to switch to another one.

 I have been working from quite remote places, such as Mahahual, Akumal Jungle, or Holbox, and I managed to get my work done.
 However, I would not recommend any of these places for people who really need high-speed internet.

 In this article, I’m sharing a few tips on how to get the best Internet speed in Mexico.